jonathanschilling/fftw_tutorial/README.md

 For the DCT/DST types implemented in FFTW, *N* is always even.
 Note that this does not pose any restrictions on the input array sizes `n`.
 One can think of the logical DFT input array as one that FFTW 'sees' internally and computes a regular DFT of.
-The resulting output array is purely real and features the named symmetry properties, since it was 'constructed' from the given input array to have the desired symmetry properties.
+The resulting output array is purely real and features the named symmetry properties, since the logical input array was 'constructed' from the given input array to have the desired symmetry properties.

-In below example plots used to illustrate the symmetry properties, random Fourier coefficients have been sampled and transformed back to real-space using the appropriate inverse transforms.
+In below example plots used to illustrate these symmetry properties/assumptions, random Fourier coefficients have been sampled and transformed back to real-space using the named inverse transforms.
-This allows to 'evaluate' the input data also in between samples present in the (small) input arrays.
+This allows to 'evaluate' the input data also in the samples given in the (small) input arrays.
 In these plots, red dashed vertical lines indicate even symmetry (*f(x)=f(-x)*) about the indicated position and blue dashed vertical lines indicate odd symmetry (*f(x)=-f(-x)*) about the indicated position.